40th Massachusetts Infantry Regiment: Army of the James

 Arriving back in the Yorktown area 28 March 1864, the regiment turned in its horses and cavalry equipment and reverted to infantry.
 General Butler, at Grant's direction was organizing the Army of the James.
 The regiment was assigned to Henry's 3rd Brigade, Brooks's 1st Division, Smith's XVIII Corps.
 It participated in the unsuccessful Bermuda Hundred campaign during May 1864.

 On 28 May, XVIII Corps detached from the Army of the James and sent to join the Army of the Potomac at Cold Harbor.
 As the Siege of Petersburg commenced, XVIII Corps as part of the Army of the James took up the left, southern wing of the Union forces.
 Through its time in the siege, the regiment suffered many losses so that when it came out of line at the end of the Battle of the Crater, on 27 August, only two officers and forty-five men could muster.
 After a month of rest and provost duty, the regiment was back up at strength from the return of wounded and new reinforcements.
 When it returned to the front, it did so at Bermuda Hundred.

 In December, the Army of the James was reorganized into XXIV and XXV Corps.
 The 40th found itself in the 3rd Brigade, 3rd Division, XXIV Corps.
 It remained with this organization through the end of hostilities.
 The regiment continued in the lines until the fall of Petersburg and the evacuation of Richmond on 2 April.
 Occupying Richmond on the 3 April, it moved to the outskirts of the city where it was on the day the war ended.

-The 40th Massachusetts Infantry mustered out of service June 16, 1865 and was discharged at Readville, Massachusetts on June 30, 1865.
+The 40th Massachusetts Infantry mustered out of service on June 16, 1865, and was discharged at Readville, Massachusetts on June 30, 1865.